 Vicky is Head of Integration and Growth.
 She is responsible for maximising the benefits for government of our science capability and that of our partners.

 Vicky is responsible for maximising the benefits for government of our science capability and that of our partners.
 This involves identifying opportunities for innovation; integrating cutting edge environmental science developed by the Met Office and our partners, with the latest technology to provide new and improved services.
 This role draws on her experience as a climate scientist and in translating that science for government and others.
+Current interests include working with the space, hydrology, transport and digital economy sectors to develop new services, as well as advisory roles on climate change.

 Vicky joined the Met Office in the 1980s and later obtained her PhD in Meteorology from the University of Reading.
 In the 1990s she became a manager first of stratospheric research and then of climate model development in 1996.
 In this latter role she worked with other lead scientists in the Met Office Hadley Centre on the development of the climate models used in IPCC 3rd and 4th Assessment Reports and for the UK Climate Projections released in 2009 (UKCP09).